How do I configure and manage Webhook v2 in MyOperator?

 ⚡Quick answer -

 Webhook v2 lets Owners or Admins send real-time call and WhatsApp events to any HTTPS endpoint through a single, authenticated POST webhook.
 Create the webhook in Admin Panel → APIs & Webhooks → Webhooks (v2 tab), set authentication, pick the sub-events you need, and save.
-The system retries once after 3 seconds on failure and logs every unsuccessful delivery.
+Failed deliveries retry automatically for up to 24 hours on an exponential back-off schedule (starts at 30 s, doubles each time, capped at 2 h; max 26 attempts) and every failed attempt is logged.

 When should I use this guide?